deepakrpr981/End-to-End-Power-BI-Sales-Dashboard/README.md

 3) Create a Date Table
 To work with Data Analysis Expressions (DAX) time intelligence functions, there’s a prerequisite model requirement: You must have at least one date table in your model.
+4) Create Data Model in Power BI Desktop
+Design and create a data model that represents the relationships between different tables in your data.
+Establish proper relationships, define keys, and establish hierarchies if needed.
+This step is crucial for accurate analysis and visualization

+5) Develop Reports in Power BI Desktop
+Use the Power BI Desktop application to create reports based on your data model.
+Add visualizations such as charts, tables, and maps to represent the data effectively.
+Apply filters, slicers, and drill-through functionalities to allow users to interact with the data.

+Create Report Background in PowerPoint
+Create Slicers – Date, City, Product, and Channel Create Dax measures
+Create Visuals:
+1) Sales By Product and Comparing it with last year’s Sales.
+2) Sales By Month and Comparing it with last year’s Sales.
+3) Sales of top 5 Cities
+4) Compare Profit by channel with Previous year’s Profit
+5) Sales By Customer and Comparing it with last year’s Sales
+6) Create Cards for Sales, Profit, Profit Margin & Product Sold
+6) Implementing DAX Calculations
+We will use Data Analysis Expressions (DAX) to create calculated columns, measures, and calculated tables to perform complex calculations and aggregations.
+DAX is a powerful formula language that allows you to manipulate data within Power BI.